nu75h311/test-automation/CONFIGURE-CREATE-PROJECT.md

 	-	Create a simple project (skip archetype selection)
 	-	Use default Workspace location.
 3. Click Next.
 4. Fill the next step fields as below:
-    >Image goes here
+    ![alt text][new-maven-project]

 5. Click Finish; the structure below should be created:
-    >Image goes here
+    ![alt text][initial-project-structure]

 6. Open the `pom.xml` file (pom.xml tab), add the following inside the `<project>` section:
     ```xml